-It is an honor to lead the Latina and Latino Studies Program at Northwestern University at a time when nine percent of its student body is Latino/a, when diversity is a central value for the university, and when our nationally renowned faculty members are engaging in dynamic and cutting-edge scholarship and teaching about U.S. Latino/as.
-I thank all of the students, staff, and faculty members who over the past ten years advocated for the creation of this program.
+It is an honor to lead the Latina and Latino Studies Program at Northwestern University at a time when an increasing percentage of its student body is Latina/o, when diversity is a central value for the university, and when our nationally-renowned faculty members are engaging in dynamic and cutting-edge scholarship and teaching about U.S. Latino/as.